 South Korea learns from East Tyrol: Focus on sustainable forest management

-In an important mission, the South Korean forestry authority visited the Nikolsdorf State Forest Garden in East Tyrol to find out about the expertise there in forestry.
-This meeting shows that the needs in forestry are increasingly in focus worldwide.
-The delegation requested an insight into the procedures for harvesting, preparation, storage and the sale of tree seeds.
-Forefler LHStV Josef Geisler emphasized that Tyrol made a significant contribution to global forest maintenance through his commitment to climate maths and sustainable forestry.
-Loud tt.com The state forest garden is the only center in western Austria that specializes in the extraction and storage of seeds of different tree species.
+The South Korean forestry authority visited the Nikolsdorf State Forestry Garden in East Tyrol on an important mission to find out about the forestry expertise there.
+This meeting shows that there is an increasing focus on the needs of the forestry industry worldwide.
+The delegation requested insights into the procedures for harvesting, processing, storing and selling tree seeds.
+LHStv forestry officer Josef Geisler emphasized that Tyrol makes a significant contribution to global forest conservation through its commitment to climate-fit and sustainable forestry.
+Loud tt.com The State Forest Garden is the only center in western Austria that specializes in the extraction and storage of seeds from various tree species.

 In Tyrol, forests fulfill several important functions.
 They are not only economically valuable through the use of wood, but also offer protection for habitats and fulfill a recreational function for the population.
 In addition, they shape the landscape and provide a habitat for numerous plant and animal species.
 Around 42 percent of Tyrol's total area is forested, which corresponds to 529,000 hectares.
 These areas are managed by around 35,000 forest owners.
 The Tyrolean Chamber of Agriculture points out that 364,000 hectares, i.e. around 70 percent of the forest area, have a protective function for the population.